behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 3. Run the Test Plan: Click the "Start" button (green play symbol) in the JMeter GUI.
 JMeter will begin running the test plan.
 4. View Results: After the test plan has been completed, you can view the results in the `Summary Report` or `Aggregate Report` section of the JMeter GUI.

-### Running Stress Testing Using Locust
+###  Stress Testing Using Locust

-The `baselines/Locust` directory contains a Python script (`locustfile.py`) for running a Locust simulation.
-Here are the steps to run the simulation:
+The `baselines/Locust` directory contains a Python script (`locustfile.py`).
+Below are the steps to run a Locust simulation:

 1. Open your command line interface and navigate to the `baselines/Locust` directory in this repository.
 2. Run the Locust file with the following command: `locust -f locustfile.py`.
 This command starts the Locust master process.